Well, what to say here…

 Other stuff about me.

-Well, my real name is David, and I was born in 1975 and I’m married with a step-daughter.
+Well, my real name is David, and I’m married with a step-daughter.
 So, living with 2 women who think they’re always right.
 Yep.

-I’m a long term Atheist, and politically I lean fairly leftwards, making me a liberal heathen.
+I’m a lifelong Atheist, and politically I lean fairly leftwards, making me a liberal heathen.

 I also run a YouTube channel which I upload videos to not nearly as often as I would like (getting some quiet time to record commentary is harder than you’d think), and waffle a lot more on here, and even more than that on Twitter.